hzheni/ML4021-final-project/README.md

 Final project for DS4021!! :)

 need to do:
-- add notebooks for linear, svm, ensemble
+- add notebooks for ensemble
-- add any output files, like graphs, viz, ...
 - update the tree below for new files

 # DS4021 Final Project Repository